Lock Your Computer Screen

 - See below for mobile devices

 - Set your device to "lock," "sleep," "auto log-off", or go to screensaver when you're not using it (max.
-20 minutes of inactivity).
+20 minutes of inactivity, max.
+10 minutes for HIPAA workstations).

 - Make sure you have to enter a strong password to start up or wake-up your computer.

 - Disable auto-login.
-You shouldn't be able to start up or wake up your computer without entering a password.
+You shouldn't be able to start up or wake up your computer or other devices without entering a password.
 If you can, auto-login may be on.

 - FOR MOBILE DEVICES: